spirosbond/DepressionGame/README.md

 /src/main/webapp/core/sessions/1AA5706EE591D3E1FE7EAC9344FC495C/
 ```

-in that folder will be copied the intact areyoudepressed executable and it's corrupted copy _areyoudepressed file.
-After every execution, a new _areyoudepressed file is created.
+In that folder the intact `areyoudepressed` executable and it's corrupted copy `_areyoudepressed` file are stored.
+After every execution, the new `_areyoudepressed` file is created and replaces the original `areyoudepressed` file.

 ## The Good Cause

 This project is hoping to raise awareness about depression.
-If you enjoyed using it, learning about it or you were just moved, consider donating to one of the listed established foundations that help fight depression:
+If you enjoyed using it, learning from it or you were just moved, consider donating to one of the listed established foundations that help fight depression:

 - [European Alliance Against Depression (EAAD)](http://www.eaad.net/mainmenu/about/support-us/)
 - [Anxiety and Depression Association of America (ADAA)](https://adaa.org/donate)

-**Do you want to see another organization listed as well?
-Please email me at bigappledev@gmail.com or create a GitHub issue**
+####Do you want to see another organization listed as well?
+Please email me at [bigappledev@gmail.com](mailto:bigappledev@gmail.com) or create a GitHub issue.